junoc0des/hello-world/README.md

 My name is Janitzy, my friends call me Juno.
 I like technology and watching new tech unboxings on youtube.
-I like to plaay video games and listen to music or podcasts on my free time
+I like to play video games and listen to music or podcasts on my free time